 Taking family vacations when school is in session is strongly discouraged.
-Vacations are considered an unexcused absence.
+Vacations are considered an unexcused absence by the School District of Philadelphia and the Commonwealth of Pennsylvania.
 Parents/guardians should contact the principal directly if there is a need for a child to be away on vacation when school is in session.
 In the event that a child goes on vacation, assignments must be completed upon returning to school.
-Extended vacations can result in re-enrolling your child at Penn Alexander if space is available.
+Extended vacations can result in needing to re-enrolling your child at Penn Alexander if space is available.